 The first wing of the new Law building is completed in 1965.
 The architects are O’Mahoney Neville & Morgan.

 As well as the Bachelor of Laws (LLB), the College has offered postgraduate programs since its commencement.
 The Master of Laws (LLM) was initially a research degree and was first awarded to David Anderson in 1967.

-The Hon Kevin O’Leary was the founding director of ANU Legal Workshop – during this time, Law was heralded as the ‘most innovative faculty on campus'.
+The Hon Kevin O’Leary is appointed the founding director of the ANU Legal Workshop.

-Students (relaxing in deck chairs!)vback in 1971, taking a break from study on the Law School lawns.
+Students (relaxing in deck chairs!) back in 1971, taking a break from study on the Law School lawns.

 ANU Legal Workshop offered the first University-based Practical Legal Training (PLT) program in Australia

 Dr James O’Donovan graduated with the first PhD from ANU in Law in 1976.
 He is now an Adjunct Professor at the University of Western Australia Law School.

 In 1981 and again in 2010 teams from ANU Law won the Jessup International Mooting Competition in Washington DC, defeating teams from around the world.
 1981 team: Vivienne Bath, Andrew Byrnes, Chris Erskine and Tom Faunce.
 2010 team: Ellen Chapple, Rohan Kapur, Sarah Lynch, Sneha Rangnath and Sam Thorpe.
 In 2016, the ANU Law team won the National round, and competed in Washington in the International round.
 2016 team: James Barrett, Dan Trevanion, Matilda Gillis, Tara Peramatukorn and William Randles.

 The College’s postgraduate coursework programs are now the largest in Australia.